dlilja/simpleTwitterJob/README.md

 ## Instructions

 The file `config.txt` is used to set several necessary variables.
-It comes preconfigured for a single machine standalone Spark cluster but requires you to enter your own Twitter and Twitter API credentials.
-In a distributed setting you need to change `outputDir` and `checkpointDir` to directories which are available to the driver and all workers in the cluster, e.g. a directory in the `hdfs`.
+It comes preconfigured for a standalone Spark cluster but requires you to enter your own Twitter and Twitter API credentials.
+When submitting the packaged jar to run on the standalone Spark cluster attach `config.txt` by using the `--files /path/to/config.txt` option to `spark-submit`.

-The file `config.txt` is by default assumed to be in the working directory from where you submit the Spark job.
-This can be changed in the file `src/main/scala/se/danlilja/SimpleTwitterJob.scala` by changing variable `location` to the directory containing the `config.txt` file.
+In a Yarn setting you need to change `outputDir` and `checkpointDir` in `config.txt` to directories which are available to the driver and all workers in the cluster, e.g. a directory in the `hdfs`.
+The file `config.txt` needs to be somewhere the driver and every worker can read it, e.g. in the `hdfs`.
+You also need to change the variable `opts` in the file `src/main/scala/se/danlilja/SimpleTwitterJob.scala` to point to it.

-You need to make sure all required libraries are available to your Spark cluster.
+Finally, you need to make sure all required libraries are available to your Spark cluster.